 Raking leaves is a chore you may want to skip this fall.
-There are several reasons to let the leaves be instead of bagging them up.
+There are several reasons why you shouldn’t rake your leaves and should leave them instead of bagging them.

 As the leaves change color and fall we start to see bags of leaves lining the streets.
 Raking leaves isn’t a fun chore but one many believe is necessary but it may not be.
 Not only that but raking leaves may be harmful to wildlife and the environment.